cds-snc/security-goals/docs/writing-a-check.md

 > Checks can be written in any language (Rust, Go, Python, JavaScript) etc...

-If you look at the code it will
+If you look at the code it will:

-1. Parse the url we passed
+- Parse the url we passed
-2. Fetch the url response
+- Fetch the url response
-3. Look for the string we passed
+- Look for the string we passed
-4. Write the pass or fail result to the checks directory
+- Write the pass or fail result to the checks directory

 ```
 url = URI.parse(check["url"]) // parse the url that we have passed in